Back pain will usually improve within a few weeks or months. There are several things you can try to help reduce your pain in the meantime.

 Manual therapy can help reduce back pain, but it should only be used alongside other measures such as exercise.

-There's also some evidence that a therapy called the Alexander technique may help with long-term back pain, although the National Institute for Health and Care Excellence (NICE) doesn't currently recommend this treatment specifically.
+There's also some evidence that a therapy called the Alexander technique may help with long-term back pain.
+However, the National Institute for Health and Care Excellence (NICE) does not currently recommend this treatment.

 While the pain in your back is very real, how you think and feel about your condition can make it worse.